cosmos/sdk-tutorials/feegrant/index.md

 Note that Alice has `4999000000stake` because she bonded `1000000stake` to become a validator during the chain setup.

-Any transaction that is sent using the `tx` command can be ammended with a flag `--fee-account` that takes an account as input which will pay for the fees.
+Any transaction that is sent using the `tx` command can use the `--fee-account` flag to specify an account as input to pay for the fees.

 Send `kudos` tokens from Bob to Carol, while Carol pays the fees: